uol-school-of-computing/pybeast-COMP5400/README.md

 ## Authors and Acknowledgments

-  - Orginal codebase developed by TODO
+  - Orginal codebase developed by David Gordon, University of Leeds
   - Translation and extension to python done by Dr. Lukas Deutz
-  - Project maintainers TODO
+  - Project maintainers John Hodrien, Netta Cohen